 Go beyond binoculars and field guides and ramp up your game with the coolest new bird watching gear and birding supplies.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-OK, let’s be honest… you don’t need any of these birding gadgets or cool gear to be a good birder.
+OK, let’s be honest… you don’t need any of these birding supplies or fancy birdwatching gear to be a good birder.
 All you really need is a good pair of binoculars and a field guide you love (whether it be paper or digital).
 If you enjoy taking photos, you’ll also want a nice camera that you feel comfortable using.
 So, please, if you’re new to birding, start with those three, and come back here later.

 But if you’re ready to step things up, or if you love playing with new gizmos, this list is for you.
-We’re talking night-vision monoculars so you can track down all the owls, and motion-activated trail cams so you never miss a backyard visitor.
-We’ve got ways to up your smartphone game to get better shots than ever before, a backpack to protect your optics, and a hoodie to protect you from bug bites.
 None of these birding gadgets or gear are essential— but they’re all fun and useful.
-They make ideal gifts for hard-to-buy-for birding dads, or splurges for yourself.
+They make ideal gifts for birders and outdoor lovers, or splurges for yourself.
 So go on…take your birding to a new level!

 Monocular With Smartphone Holder

 Digiscoping has been the hot new thing in birding for the last few years.
 Put simply, it’s using your digital camera or smartphone to take photos through a spotting scope.
 The setups for these can be basic or elaborate, so get started with this monocular and smartphone holder by Gosky.
 You can use the 12 x 50 monocular on its own, or attach your phone with the holder to take photos.
 It’s best used with a tripod to hold it steady, but the monocular fits any standard tripod, so you can use one you already have.